 The Waves opened the season with a 2-1 series win over Oakland

-He comes to Pepperdine after serving as an assistant coach at Utah Valley for the past three seasons.
-Fouts will serve as the Waves’ recruiting coordinator, while also working to oversee and develop all aspects of the Pepperdine offense.
+He comes to Pepperdine after serving as an assistant coach at Utah Valley for three seasons.
+Fouts serves as the Waves’ recruiting coordinator, while also working to oversee and develop all aspects of the Pepperdine offense.